-However, even if all of these factors are present, the judge still has the discretion to revoke probation and send the probationer to jail.1
+However, even if all of these factors are present, the judge still has the discretion to revoke probation and send you to jail.1

 A technical violation of probation is a relatively trivial infringement of the rules of supervised release.

-When a judge sentences a defendant to probation rather than to prison, the judge will set out the terms and conditions of that supervised release.
-These will depend on the underlying offense and the defendant’s criminal record.
+When a judge sentences you to probation rather than to prison, the judge will set out the terms and conditions of that supervised release.
+These will depend on the underlying offense and your criminal record.
 Some common conditions of your probation can include:

 The severity of the underlying criminal offense can be a factor in whether the judge revokes probation after a violation.

-Many judges take this into consideration when deciding how to penalize someone who has violated the terms of their probation.
-They may see someone on probation for a felony as more of a risk to the public.
+Many judges take this into consideration when deciding how to penalize you if you have violated the terms of your probation.
+If you are on probation for a felony, they may see you as more of a risk to the public.

-Probation violations hearings are triggered when a judge or probation officer thinks that the probationer has violated one of the terms of his or her release.
-A bench warrant may be issued for the probationer’s arrest.
+Probation violation hearings are triggered when a judge or probation officer thinks that you have violated one of the terms of your release.
+A bench warrant may be issued for your arrest.

-Once the probationer is arrested, he or she will generally be held in custody.
-It is in the judge’s discretion to release the probationer on bail before the revocation hearing is held.
+Once you are arrested, you will generally be held in custody.
+It is in the judge’s discretion to release you on bail before the revocation hearing is held.

-At the revocation hearing, it is up to the prosecutor to show that the probationer violated a term of their supervised release.
-Under California’s criminal law, the prosecutor has to show this by a preponderance of the evidence, though he or she can use hearsay evidence to prove their case.3
+At the revocation hearing, it is up to the prosecutor to show that you violated a term of your supervised release.
+Under California’s criminal law, the prosecutor has to show this by a preponderance of the evidence, though they can use hearsay evidence to prove their case.3

-Once the judge has heard the prosecutor’s evidence that the probationer violated the terms of their release, the probationer’s criminal defense lawyer can present evidence that tells the probationer’s side of the story.
+Once the judge has heard the prosecutor’s evidence that you violated the terms of your release, your criminal defense lawyer can present evidence that tells your side of the story.
 Common defenses to a claim of a probation violation include: